epurpur/python-intro/README.md

 * I'm a librarian here at UVA [Research Data Services](https://data.library.virginia.edu/rds-staff/) -I'm a liaison to various engineering departments.
 Basically, if they need stuff from the library I try to make it available for them.
-I also help people with GIS (Geographic Information Systems) projects and sometimes programming-related questions.
+I do quite a bit of teaching both in one off workshops like this, ongoing series (PhD+), and for-credit courses.
+I teach courses releated to python programming and Geographic Information Systems (GIS) I also sometimes help people with GIS (Geographic Information Systems) projects and programming-related questions.
+And do various side projects as they arise.

     * ep9k@virginia.edu
     * Brown Science & Engineering Library office i046